-Wrongful termination of employment occurs when either the employer or the employee terminates his employment otherwise than in accordance with the contract or agreement.
+Wrongful termination of employment in Nigeria occurs when either the employer or the employee terminates his employment otherwise than in accordance with the contract or agreement.

 In employer and employee relationships just like any other relationship, dispute and differences are bound to arise and where such is not properly managed, this may lead to termination of employment by either party.

 A contract of employment is an agreement of service between an employee and an employer.
 This generally would be regarded as a contract of service, which connotes any agreement whether oral or written, expressed or implied, whereby a party agrees to employ another as an employee and the other party agrees to serve the employer as a worker usually as contained in the LABOUR ACT, CAP L1 LFN (2004).

 Going from the above, where there is a contract of employment in place, the court will be guided by such contract particularly the terms and condition of such contract where the issue of wrongful termination or any other right or obligation calls for determination.

 However, the position of the law that has been upheld by Nigeria appellate court has always been that an employer can terminate the employment of his employee without giving any reason at all.

 By established principles, an employer has the right to terminate employment without stating any specified reason in so far all laid down procedures are followed in terminating the employment.
 Where the laid down procedures are not followed especially where there is a contract of employment, such will amount to wrongful termination.